hexchat/documentation/appearance.rst

 The Name column can take either the name of the entry (_ characters represent keyboard shortcuts), *SUB*/*ENDSUB* for submenus, or *SEP* for separators.

-The Command column can take any `command <commands.html>`_ and formatted using the same codes as `text events <appearance.html#text-events>`_ and on top of that they also have their own codes:
+The Command column can take any `command <commands.html>`_ with text formatted using the same codes as `text events <appearance.html#text-events>`_ and on top of that they also have their own codes:

 - **%a** all selected nicks
 - **%c** current channel